What is the Age Range of pupils at Knighton Mead |

 How does Knighton Mead assess and review pupil’s progress towards outcomes

 At Knighton Mead Primary Academy, every child’s progress is closely tracked.
 The leadership team hold meetings termly with class teachers to discuss each child’s needs.
 Concerns about individual children will also be discussed with the SENCo who will advise on the best strategies to adopt.
-If we feel a child needs to be placed on the SEND register, then we will discuss the matter with parents and seek their permission.

 Individual work / assessments will be carried out via relevant staff or external agencies which will also contribute to the child’s progress.
-Review meetings will be held termly with parents and the class teacher or SENCo.

 How does Knighton Mead consult parents of children with SEND and involve them in their child’s education